-Table 7 Measure GHG-01: Develop a Carbon Farming Program
+Table 7 Measure GHG-01: Develop a Carbon Farming Program --------- --

-Identifier Measure/Action GHG Reduction Potential (MTCO 2 e) 2030 2045 Measure GHG-01 Create a County program to increase carbon farming to achieve: Application of compost instead of synthetic fertilizer to approximately 25,000 acres of cropland by 2030, and 113,000 acres of cropland by 2045.
+Identifier Measure/Action GHG Reduction Potential (MTCO 2 e) incustre/retion 2030 2045 Measure GHG-01 Create a County program to increase carbon farming to achieve: Application of compost instead of synthetic fertilizer to approximately 25,000 acres of cropland by 2030, and 113,000 acres of cropland by 2045.
 Grazing Management to improve rangeland conditions, applied to approximately 13,000 acres by 2030 and 61,000 acres by 2045.
 Decrease fallow frequency or add perennial crops to rotations applied to approximately 7,000 acres by 2030, and 32,000 acres by 2045.
-Tillage reduced, eliminated, or changed to strip tilling on approximately 1,000 acres by 2030.
-99,327 451,519 Action GHG-01-a Initiate a partnership with Carbon Cycle Institute (CCI) and the University of California Cooperative Extension (UCCE) Capital Corridor unit, or other similar organizations, to develop a carbon farming program that engages farmers, ranchers, and land managers to share carbon farming best practices, provide grant application assistance for carbon farming practices, and track data on soil management practices.
-Action GHG-01-b Establish a County staff role or identify adequate support through partnerships with non-profit organizations (or a combination of both) to support implementation of a carbon farming program, including managing incentives, outreach, grant application support, and reporting under the program
+Tillage reduced, eliminated, or changed to strip tilling on approximately 1,000 acres by 2030, and 4,000 acres by 2045.
+99,327 451,519 Action GHG-01-a Initiate a partnership with Carbon Cycle Institute (CCI) and the University of Californi Capital Corridor unit, or other similar organizations, to develop a carbon farming pro ranchers, and land managers to share carbon farming best practices, provide grant a farming practices, and track data on soil management practices. ogram that engage es farmers, Action GHG-01-b Establish a County staff role or identify adequate support through partnerships with combination of both) to support implementation of a carbon farming program, inclu outreach, grant application support, and reporting under the program.